A Refinement of Pohst's Inequality: Further Remarks

 An iteration of lemma \ref{inductive} gives us the relation

-we hope this relation gives insight in relation to Conjecture 3 in \cite[Page 16]{Ba}.
+we hope this relation gives insight into relation to Conjecture 3 in \cite[Page 16]{Ba}.
 In particular one would like to use lemma \ref{inductive} to obtain inductive proofs of our results, unfortunately, that is not the case.
-However, we can simplify the proofs of Pohst's inequality to prove that a proof of the bound $P_n \leq 2^{\lfloor \frac{n}{2}\rfloor}$ for $n$ odd implies the bound for $n+1$.
+However, it simplifies the proof of Pohst's inequality to prove that a proof of the bound $P_n \leq 2^{\lfloor \frac{n}{2}\rfloor}$ for $n$ odd implies the bound for $n+1$.

+Going back to the physical heuristic for this problem, if we have $n$ ordered particles in the positive real line, $y_1,\dots,y_n$, we expect the product $P_n$ to be maximal when putting together particles of opposite sign.
+Note that if $(1-y_i/y_j)$ is close to $2$ and there is some $i<k<j$ then we necessarily have a two particles $y_{k_1}$ and $y_{k_2}$, $i\leq k_1<k_2\leq j$ with equal sign and hence a factor $(1-y_{k_1}/y_{k_2})$ close to $0$.
+This motivates the following.